solana-foundation/developer-content/content/courses/onchain-development/anchor-pdas.md

 }
 ```

-This allows us to declare the space required by this account by defining the INIT_SPACE constant (required by the Space trait)
+This allows us to declare the space required by this account by defining the
+INIT_SPACE constant (required by the Space trait)

 #### 3. Custom error codes

-During our implementation, we will be doing some checks and throwing some custom errors in case those checks are bot successful.
+During our implementation, we will be doing some checks and throwing some custom
+errors in case those checks are bot successful.

-For, that let's go ahead and create an enum that will contain the different type of errors as well the messages associated which type of error:
+For, that let's go ahead and create an enum that will contain the different type
+of errors as well as the error messages associated:

 ```rust
 #[error_code]